-The BS/MS combined curriculum consists of all required courses for the B.S. in Biology, in addition to all of the current graduate course requirements for the traditional Master’s program.
+The B.S./M.S. combined curriculum consists of all required courses for the B.S. in Biology, in addition to all of the current graduate course requirements for the traditional Master’s program.
 The traditional B.S. in Biology degree requires 120 credits and the M.S. in Biology degree requires 30 credits, for a total of 150 credits.
-The combined program allows students use 9 credits of graduate level courses approved by graduate advisor or the Graduate Committee of the Department of Biological Sciences to satisfy both the B.S. and M.S. graduation requirement.
+The combined program allows students to use 9 credits of graduate level courses approved by the Graduate Advisor or the Graduate Committee of the Department of Biological Sciences to satisfy both the B.S. and M.S. graduation requirements.
 Thereby reducing the number of required credits for the combined B.S./M.S. degree to 141 and making it possible for qualified students to complete both degrees in five years.

 Thesis and Non-Thesis Option

 The graduate portion of the combined program offers both thesis and non-thesis options.
 Students who intend to pursue a Ph.D. degree in Biological Sciences are strongly advised to choose the thesis option.
 However, additional semesters may be required to complete a thesis research project.

 The requirements for admission to the combined program are more stringent than the admission standards for the traditional Master of Science program.
 The admission process consists of the following two steps:

 Students should start the application in their junior year after completion of 80 credits toward B.S. in Biology.
 Students with more than 105 credits toward the B.S. in Biology degree are not eligible for this combined degree program.